TolinSimpson/Portable-Notebook/README.md

 npm run minify
 ```

-This will generate `notebook-min.html` with:
+This generates `notebook-min.html` with:
-- ~55% smaller file size
+- **20.3% smaller file size** (from 42KB to 33.5KB)
-- Faster loading times
+- **Faster loading times** on all devices
+- **Better mobile performance**
-- All features preserved
+- **All features preserved**

 ### Development Workflow

 1. Make changes to `notebook.html`
-2. Test your changes in the browser
+2. Test your changes across different screen sizes
 3. Run `npm run minify` to create an optimized version
-4. Test the minified version to ensure everything works
+4. Test the minified version on mobile and desktop

 ## 📦 File Structure

-- `notebook.html` - Development version (readable, commented)
+- `notebook.html` - Development version (readable, commented, 42KB)
-- `notebook-min.html` - Production version (minified)
+- `notebook-min.html` - Production version (minified, optimized, 33.5KB)
 - `minify-notebook.js` - Minification script
 - `package.json` - Project configuration and dependencies

+## 🎯 Browser Support

+**Desktop:**
+- Chrome 70+
+- Firefox 65+
+- Safari 12+
+- Edge 79+

+**Mobile:**
+- iOS Safari 12+
+- Chrome Mobile 70+
+- Samsung Internet 10+
+- Firefox Mobile 65+

 ## 🔒 Security

 - All data is stored locally in your browser
-- Optional encryption for sensitive notes
+- Optional AES-256 encryption for sensitive notes
 - No data is sent to external servers
+- Works completely offline
 - Regular security updates

+## 📱 Mobile Usage Tips

+- Use the bottom navigation to switch between Editor and Notes views
+- Swipe horizontally on the toolbar to access all formatting options
+- Tap and hold on notes for additional options
+- Use pinch-to-zoom for better readability if needed
+- All features work identically across desktop and mobile

 ## 🤝 Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.
+When contributing:

+- Test changes on both desktop and mobile devices
+- Ensure responsive design principles are maintained
+- Verify minification process works correctly

 ## 📝 License